This is a guest post by Dave Tomlinson.

 As the reader of a travel book, you want to feel that you’re taking the journey with the writer.
 In your mind’s eye, you want to see the sights and people being described, hear the sounds and even sense the smells.
 Words need to bring scenes and experiences vibrantly to life to leave the reader amused and amazed.
 Dull travel writing does nothing to inspire anyone!

 Writing about travel destinations or experiences is different to a fictional novel.
 A good travel writer will keep the story moving instead of losing the reader in superfluous detail.
 All the tales in my recent book have been related and edited to 500 words.
 This decision was made to keep readers engaged and captivated through each adventure and hopefully from cover to cover!
+Whether its an adventure to an iceland waterfall or a tropical beach, intelligent writing will keep readers hooked and make them feel closer to these locations they’ve never been to before.

 Good travel writing should be informative.
 Aside from being entertaining, I want my readers to learn something about places they’ve never been.
 So aside from relating my exploits, I also include many relevant or quirky facts and historical information in my writing.
 This creates a more interesting and fulfilling reading experience while also leaving the reader more knowledgeable and enlightened.